karttur/geoimagine03-proj-wetland-se/_posts/2022/2022-01-06-wetland-se_datasets.markdown

 ### Ditches

-Ditches derived from a re-analysis of the LiDAR data used for producing the Swedish DEM has been published in late 2021.
-The ditches are avalable as 2.5 km x 2.5 grid maps at 1 km spatial resolution from [skogsstyrelsen](https://www.skogsstyrelsen.se/sjalvservice/karttjanster/geodatatjanster/ftp/).
+Ditches derived from a re-analysis of the LiDAR data used for producing the Swedish DEM has been published in 2021 ([Siddhartho et al., 2021](https://meetingorganizer.copernicus.org/EGU21/EGU21-2226.html)).
+The ditches are available as 2.5 km x 2.5 grid maps at both 0.5 and 1 m spatial resolution from [skogsstyrelsen](https://www.skogsstyrelsen.se/sjalvservice/karttjanster/geodatatjanster/ftp/).
 The actual data is available using ftp [ftps://ftpsks.skogsstyrelsen.se](ftps://ftpsks.skogsstyrelsen.se).

 ### Soils